 Electrical project managers are responsible for overseeing and contributing to electrical projects for their organization.
 They are in charge of managing all aspects of electrical tasks and delegating responsibilities to electrical professionals.
 In all tasks, these project managers must follow safety regulations and company policies regarding installation and maintenance.
 Electrical project managers collaborate with engineers, programmers, and technical personnel to gather correct information r…Read more

 Electrical Project Manager Tasks

-Plan, oversee and direct electrical projects for construction.
+- Plan, oversee and direct electrical projects for construction.

-Disseminate relevant information to various departments related to the project.
+- Disseminate relevant information to various departments related to the project.

-Monitor project progress and maintain project schedule.
+- Monitor project progress and maintain project schedule.

-Develop project budget and track project costs according to contractual obligations.
+- Develop project budget and track project costs according to contractual obligations.

-Review and study project documents including estimates, design drawings, specifications, customer proposals and contracts.
+- Review and study project documents including estimates, design drawings, specifications, customer proposals and contracts.